GeekApprentice/react-sequelize-tailwind/README.md

-# This is just an template code for a react-sequelize-tailwind app.
+# This is just a template code for a react-sequelize-tailwind app.